sunsibar/docs-duckumentation/book/duckumentation/10_contributing/41_workflow.md

 Check out the forked repository as you would do normally.

+### Initialize your folder

+When compiling a book for the first time, you need to run:

+    $ dts submodule init

+And:

+    $ dts submodule update

 ### Do your edits eeeee

 Do your edits on your local copy.